ortegamarcel/fvtt-token-action-hud-thewitchertrpg/README.md

 Token Action HUD uses either the [Color Picker](https://foundryvtt.com/packages/color-picker), [libThemer](https://foundryvtt.com/packages/lib-themer) or [VTTColorSettings](https://foundryvtt.com/packages/colorsettings) library modules for its color picker settings.
 Only one is required.

 # Known issues
 **The Skills HUD doesn't work on TheWitcherTRPG v0.96**.
 The [Witcher-system](https://github.com/AnthonyMonette/TheWitcherTRPG) v0.96 currently doesn't expose the necessary function to do skill rolls.
 That's why skills currently don't work.
-If you don't want to wait for a fix, you can use [this version](https://github.com/ortegamarcel/TheWitcherTRPG/wiki) of the system.
+If you don't want to wait for a fix, you can use [my Alpha version](https://github.com/ortegamarcel/TheWitcherTRPG/wiki/Installation-Guide) of the system.
 This is a fork from the original that already includes a fix and some other features.
+You can see all the differences in the [here](https://github.com/ortegamarcel/TheWitcherTRPG/wiki).

 Alternatively you can paste the following code into **row 2635** of `<foundry_path>\Data\systems\TheWitcherTRPG\module\sheets\WitcherActorSheet.js` **before the `}`**.